raspberrypilearning/dress-for-the-weather/worksheet2.md

 		weather = {}
 	```

-1. The first item we want is the *cloudiness*.
+1. The first item we want is the cloudiness.
 This is stored in `forecast['clouds']['all']`:

 	```python
 		weather['cloudiness'] = forecast['clouds']['all']
 	```

-1. Next, you want the temperature; it's stored in `forecast['main']['temp']`, but is a *string*.
-You need to *type cast* this to a *float*:
+1. Next, you want the temperature; it's stored in `forecast['main']['temp']`, but is a string.
+You need to type cast this to a float:

    ```python
 	   weather['temperature'] = float(forecast['main']['temp'])
    ```

-1. The humidity is the same, but needs *type casting* to an *integer* as it is always a whole number:
+1. The humidity is the same, but needs to be type cast to an integer as it is always a whole number:

 	```python
 		weather['humidity'] = int(forecast['main']['humidity'])
 	```

 1. Next is the rain.
 This one is a little awkward; if there's no rain that day, the dictionary will be empty, which will cause you problems.
-Using *conditional selection*, you can check if the dictionary contains the *key* `'3h'`.
+Using conditional selection, you can check if the dictionary contains the key `'3h'`.
 If it does, you can use the data.
 If not, you can set the rain to `0`.

 	```python
 		if '3h' in forecast['rain']: